kubeflow/blog/_posts/2021-09-27-kfserving-transition.md

 ### **KFServing is now KServe**
 We are excited to announce the next chapter for KFServing.
-The [<u>KFServing GitHub repository</u>](https://github.com/kubeflow/kfserving) has now been transferred to an independent [<u>KServe GitHub organization</u>](https://github.com/kserve/kserve) under the stewardship of the Kubeflow Serving Working Group leads.
+In coordination with the Kubeflow Project Steering Group, the [<u>KFServing GitHub repository</u>](https://github.com/kubeflow/kfserving) has now been transferred to an independent [<u>KServe GitHub organization</u>](https://github.com/kserve/kserve) under the stewardship of the Kubeflow Serving Working
+Group leads.

-The project has been rebranded from **KFServing** to **KServe**, and we are planning to graduate the project outside of the Kubeflow project later this year.
+The project has been rebranded from **KFServing** to **KServe**, and we are planning to graduate the project from Kubeflow Project later this year.

 <img src="/images/2021-09-27-kfserving-transition/image1.png" style="width:6.5in;height:4in" />